Anemia Diet Plan || Home Remedies for Anemia ||10 Iron Rich Foods!

 Dandelion

-Earlier native to Europe but now found throughout northern temperate zones, Dandelion is a great source of vitamins and minerals and exceptionally high in vitamins A and C and iron, carrying more iron and calcium than spinach.
+Originally native to Europe but now found throughout northern temperate zones, Dandelion is a great source of vitamins and minerals and exceptionally high in vitamins A and C and iron, carrying more iron and calcium than spinach.
 It contains more carotene as compared to the carotene in carrots.
 Herbalists have used dandelion for many generations to treat anemic patients for folic acid, vitamin B12, and iron deficiencies.
-When mix together, dandelion with burdock root is said to help treat the anemic patient, plus supports our body to absorb iron from the food in a much better way.
+When mixed, dandelion and burdock root are said to help treat anemic patients, plus support our body to absorb iron from the food in a much better way.

 9. Dark Green Leafy Vegetables

-Leafy greens veggies, such as spinach, beet greens, kale, collard, and swiss chard, when cooked contain between 2.5 to 6.4 mg of iron per cup.
-Well, among other green leafy vegetables, spinach is widely used for years to treat anemic problems.
-This is because spinach has high iron content and highly nutritious.
+Leafy green veggies, such as spinach, beet greens, kale, collard, and swiss chard, when cooked, contain between 2.5 and 6.4 mg of iron per cup.
+Well, among other green leafy vegetables, spinach has been widely used for years to treat anemia.
+This is because spinach has high iron content and is highly nutritious.
 It helps combat fatigue, boosts energy levels, increases brain function, and reduces age-related cognitive issues.

-Also Read: Vegetarian diet plan might feel bland for some people, but it is not challenging to become a vegetarian for living healthy.
+Also Read: A vegetarian diet plan might feel bland for some people, but it is not challenging to become a vegetarian for a healthy life.

 10. Nuts and Seeds